bedasoj/gtst_course/Day4_FurtherOnLinux.md

 ● On linux their is 2 kinds users.
     ○ Root id = 0
     ○ Normal User id= 1-999

-The root user have the power to do everything on linux , but if users want to have a root access they add sudo in front of the command .
+*The root user have the power to do everything on linux , but if users want to have a root access they add sudo in front of the command.*

 **sudo YourCommand**
 **● SUDO = Superuser do , used to pass permission denied**

 ## *Creating Users*

-● On linux, to create users you can use the following commands **○ Useradd -> simple
+● On linux, to create users you can use the following commands:

+**○ Useradd -> simple
     ○ Adduser -> Detailed**

 ⭐ Useradd command
     **○ sudo useradd username**

 ⭐ Adduser command
     **○ sudo adduser username**

 >The User files are stored inside /etc/passwd
 The User password are stored inside /etc/shadow
 When you create a user it creates a group with that name.